karimunjawa island

 Some of the preferred islands are; Pulau Tengah, Tanjung Gelam, and Menjangan Besar island.
 They are touted to be the most beautiful islands in the world.
 It would be best if you visited Ujung Gelam beach, Legon Lele beach, Batu Topeng beach, and Nirwana beach.

-There are many exciting dive sites, such as Taka Panyawangan and Gosong Cemara.
+There are many exciting dive sites with crystal clear waters, such as Taka Panyawangan and Gosong Cemara.
 Several shipwrecks attract many sea animals and divers alike.
 You can also trek around the island to find many places with beautiful panoramas.
 Also, Cemara Kecil Island is a reef shark conservation beach and beautiful coral reefs.
 You can also plan your snorkeling trip by joining the local agent trip, and they will provide the boat and scuba facilities.

 Chilling On The Island